apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### TODO: Add info from conversation with aria

 Language modeling architectures are sort of a spectrum.
 On one end you've got RNNs, and the other you have transformers.
-RNNs have exploding grads (you must backprop through essentially infinite depth) and are thus impossible to train, but would scale efficiently to extreme context lengths in theory, if you can train one.
+RNNs have vanishing/exploding grads (you must backprop through essentially infinite depth) and are thus impossible to train, but would scale efficiently to extreme context lengths in theory, if you can train one.
 Whereas on the other side you have transformers, which have stable grads of fixed depth, but scale poorly to long context lengths, which we have been finding increasingly efficient monkeypatches for ever since.

 But, regarding the RNN vs Transformer spectrum, I don't think such a thing as free lunch exists with normal optimizers.
 If it did, someone would have found it by now.
 In any case, I think the efficient sparse attention techniques we already have are close to as good as they're going to get.
 This is not to say that they're not worth working on, there are very practical gains to be had.
 I'd expect we'll get like a single order of magnitude improvement over what we already have.

 I'm also not bullish on fixing RNNs.
 After all, infinite depth under first order optimizers is intractible.
 You cannot backprop through infinite depth.
 Truncated Backpropagation Through Time is the standard for training RNNs in practice, but it defeats the entire point, poses many problems in practice, and I do not see it as a viable way forward.
 I don't think it's mathematically sound, and as far as I know neither does anyone else.
+A mistake made earlier in the context can and will affect things later on, and the model should recieve gradient signal about that.

 But I do think that the "untrainable" architectures closer to RNN side of the spectrum are worth exploring.
 Zeroth-Order Optimization could make this possible.